rtflynn/NLP-Sentiment/README.md

 We'll need to prepare our features in a different format for Keras.
 For one thing, Keras models need numpy arrays to be passed to them.
 For another, since our embedding layer will take care of word similarity, we may want to revisit whether we lemmatize or not.
 It may well be the case that the particular form of a word changes the meaning of the sentence it's in enough to matter, so we should experiment both with and without lemmatizing our input.

+Another thing to think about:  With the bag-of-words model, all our test/train examples automatically had the same length (3000) because each example was just a binary-valued dictionary whose key set was the set of most common words.
+But here, our reviews have different lengths and so our examples potentially have different lengths.
+This isn't necessarily problematic but things will be easier if we prepare all inputs to be the same length (say 500).
+To do this we'll cut longer inputs down to length 500, and we'll pad shorter reviews at the beginning with 0's.
+We'll do this with a preprocessing module from keras called 'sequence'.

 Let's start from scratch.
 This time we'll put all our imports up front.

 ```python